statsig-io/docs/docs/statsig-warehouse-native/analysis-tools/data-privacy.md

 - Read, Write, Delete access in a Statsig Staging environment you specify
   - In Bigquery this is a dataset
   - In Snowflake and Redshift this is a schema
-  - In Databricks this is a database
+  - In Databricks this is a database, or a database within a separate workspace with a scoped delta share to your production datasets

 Best practice is to create a new dataset for Statsig Staging to make sure this environment is isolated.
 Statsig only modifies tables it creates as part of analysis.